| | |

 • Cheese: Sprinkle shredded cheddar cheese on top before serving.

-• Cream: Add ½ cup of heavy cream with the peas for a richer texture.
+• Cream: Add ½ cup of 35% whipping (heavy) cream with the peas.

 • Mushrooms: Add 1 cup of sliced mushrooms with the peas.